isomerpages/moe-eastspringpri/_departments/Information & Communication (ICT) Department.md

 <p>Cyber Wellness refers to the positive well-being of Internet users.
 It
 involves an understanding of the dangers of harmful online behaviours, an awareness of how to protect yourself and other Internet users from such dangers.
-Cyber Wellness @ ESPS <s>aims to look at</s> &nbsp;focuses ? on<s> the</s> positive well-being and developing a healthy cyber culture amongst our pupils, aligned to MOE’s Cyber Wellness Framework.</p>
+Cyber Wellness @ ESPS focuses positive well-being and developing a healthy cyber culture amongst our pupils, aligned to MOE’s Cyber Wellness Framework.</p>
+<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 30%;" height="auto" width="100%" alt="Cyber" src="/images/Departments/ICT/CyberWellness_Principles.jpg">
 </div>